skybluecircles/driver-telematics-analysis/README.md

 ## Making a Submission

+#### Amalgamate

-If normalize all the features and run kmeans against them:
+If we normalize all the features and run kmeans against them:

 ```
 $ bin/analysis/features.min-max-norm '*'